Goleadores y marcador de la 37ª jornada de la Premier League

-Londres, 14 may (EFE).- Goleadores y marcador de la trigésimaséptima jornada de la Premier League:
+Londres, 14 may (EFE).- Goleadores y marcador de la trigésimoséptima jornada de la Premier League:

 -----------------------------------------------------------------